 There’s also a feature that appears to allow unlocking your PC with a phone.
 Perhaps you’ll be able to use a phone running the Cortana app along with Windows Hello to unlock your PC.

-More Control Over Windows Update
+More Control Over Windows Update (Mostly)

 Windows Update will see some huge changes, with Microsoft adding options many Windows users have been begging for.